stuartsierra/component/README.md

 way, they `assoc` in the updated dependencies of each component.

-The `update-system` function iterates over the components in dependency order (a component will be called *after* its dependencies) the `update-system-reverse` function goes in reverse dependency order (a component will be called *before* its dependencies).
+The `update-system` function iterates over the components in dependency order (a component will be called *after* its dependencies).
+The `update-system-reverse` function goes in reverse dependency order (a component will be called *before* its dependencies).

-Calling `update-system` with the `identity` function is equivalent to doing just the dependency injection part of 'component'.
+Calling `update-system` with the `identity` function is equivalent to doing just the dependency injection part of 'component' without `Lifecycle`.